berkcankose/berkcankose.github.io/_pages/about.md

 <div style="text-align: justify; margin-bottom: 2rem;">
   <h2 style="margin-top: 0;">Welcome!</h2>

-  Hello!
   I’m a Research Assistant and PhD student in the Department of Foreign Language Education at Middle East Technical University (METU), Türkiye.

   My research focuses on English-medium instruction, corpus-based approaches to language teaching, teacher education, and the integration of technology in ELT.